 Hey, just so you know ...
 This post includes affiliate links.
 That means if you use them to make a purchase, I may earn a commission.
 You can read my full affiliate disclosure HERE

 I share often about meal planning because thinking ahead for healthy meals is an important part of keeping your family organized.
 And I sometimes hear about the challenges you face about meal planning – ones that I used to face.
 But, when I committed to establishing a system for meal prep and planning, I discovered that some of my challenges were really just meal planning myths.
 Unrealistic expectations I was putting on myself.

-Before I learned these, getting meals on the table and deciding what was for dinner was a slow and painful process.
+Before I recognized and debunks these myths, getting meals on the table and deciding what was for dinner was a slow and painful process.
 I seemed to be putting tons of work and effort into it without getting any results.
 I would end up too tired most days to even cook what I had planned!

 Myth #1.
 Lunches should be something different each day